tythonco/tython-website/_drafts/introducing-tython-permissions-assistant.md

 ### Permission to Engage (with us!)

 Future posts will explore each of the above capabilities (and more!) of this app in greater detail.
-We will also dive into some interesting challenges behind it's development.
+We will also dive into some interesting challenges behind its development.

 There is one more important question to ask: